Tamira Paszek: 2010

 Paszek began 2010 season at the Auckland Open where she retired during her second round of qualifying match against Rebecca Marino.
 Her next tournament was the Hobart International.
 She beat qualifier Roberta Vinci in the first round.
 In the second round, she lost to eighth seed Gisela Dulko.
 At the Australian Open, Paszek was defeated in the first round by Julia Görges.

 At the WTA indoor event in Paris, Paszek lost in the first round to eventual finalist Lucie Šafářová.
 To reach the main draw at the Dubai Championships, Paszek entered qualifying.
 She was defeated in the second round of qualifying by Anna-Lena Grönefeld.
 In March, Paszek competed at the Indian Wells Open.
 She lost in the first round to Julie Coin.
 Playing at the Miami Open, she was defeated in the second round by 22nd seed Anastasia Pavlyuchenkova.

 Paszek lost in early rounds of Marbella, Barcelona and Fes, and didn't enter the French Open.
-Instead, she played a $25k tournament in Izmir and won it, beating Çağla Büyükakçay.
+Instead, she played a $25k tournament in İzmir and won it, beating Çağla Büyükakçay.
 Her next event was ITF Budapest.
 She qualified, defeating Vanda Lukács and Jana Čepelová, and reached the second round, losing to Lenka Wienerová.

 She then entered the Wimbledon Championships and qualified, but lost to Kurumi Nara in the second round.

 She tried to qualify in Budapest defeating Eleni Daniilidou and Jessica Moore but lost to Andreja Klepač.
 Her next tournament was the Prague Open where she entered qualifying.
 Paszek defeated Tadeja Majerič and then crushed top seed Anastasia Rodionova but then lost to Liana Ungur.
-After losing the first set 2–6, Paszek went to play better, yet then retired because of the heat and a stomach complaint.
-But, because Gisela Dulko withdrew, Paszek gained her chance to enter to the main draw.
+After losing the first set 2–6, Paszek went on to play better, but then retired because of the heat and a stomach complaint.
+However, because Gisela Dulko withdrew, Paszek gained a chance to enter the main draw.
 She faced Frenchwoman Alizé Cornet and lost in a match that lasted three hours and 40 minutes.

 At the Slovenia Open, she defeated Jelena Kostanić Tošić for her first main-draw win since Ponte Vedra Beach in 2009.
 She then faced Stefanie Vögele and lost.

 After some bad losses in qualifying of the Premier tournaments, Paszek found her form in the US Open where she entered qualifying.
 She defeated Michaëlla Krajicek, Kim So-jing and Evgeniya Rodina to reach the main draw.
 In the final qualifying round, Paszek trailed Rodina 2–6 after the first set, before coming back to win the second and blank the Russian in the third.

 In the first round of the main draw, she defeated 26th seed Lucie Šafářová, despite being three games behind in the second set.
 She lost to Chan Yung-jan in the second round.

 Her next tournament was the Tournoi de Québec where she defeated Marina Erakovic in the first and Jill Craybas in the second round.
 In her first quarterfinal of 2010, she defeated No. 8 seed Sofia Arvidsson.
 She then crushed Christina McHale in the semifinal to book her place in the final, where she won the title by beating Bethanie Mattek-Sands.